VIC.GOV.AU | Policy and Advisory Library

 Schools must engage a registered structural engineer to undertake structural inspections every 3 years to assess the safety of the support structure.

-Shade sails fall outside school area allocation and do not attract Student Resource Package funding.
-Schools are responsible for ongoing maintenance and audit costs, and may use their global maintenance budget for this.
+Shade sails fall outside school area allocation and do not attract specific Student Resource Package funding.
+Schools are responsible for ongoing maintenance and inspection costs and may use their global maintenance and minor works budget for this.
+Schools can find more information in the Student Resource Package – School Infrastructure policy.

 Security